 Truthfully I think I will.
 Just not now.
 I want to heal, I want to get my small half-assed financial business off the ground first.
 As of February 1, 2017 I can hang my shingle in the window so to speak I am doing this in addition to my regular 9 - 5 job.
 So no more Saturday afternoons off for a while.

-No, I'm not going to start up a financial or insurance blog.
+No, I'm not going to start up a financial or insurance blog (although you can visit the website here).
 I am planning a website but you have to get approval from the various carries and that takes forever and a day.
 I'll link it when the time comes if your really that interested.
 I have to smile however.
 I worked in banking for over 10 years, then got sick of it during the Depression.

 I literally argued with my boss over what we were doing and why it was going to end in chaos.
 It did, I lost a 65K a year job and then spent the next five years pursuing my first love.
 While my time at 3M was good, it ended badly as well.
 Maybe...just maybe I'm better off working for myself!